 In addition to his many community roles, Jerry, a nationally certified physician assistant, was a member of the Walter Reed Institute of Research Trauma Research Team as well as a founding member of the Missouri Academy of Physician Assistants and a founding member and president of the Illinois Academy of Physician Assistants.

 Jerry is happily married, in his words, “to the most wonderful woman in the world,” and has six children: Charles, a chef who graduated from the Culinary Institute of America; David, a radiologist; John, a psychiatrist who graduated from OSSM and was president of his U.S. Naval Academy; Paula, who graduated from the University of Oklahoma; Nancy who graduated from OSSM and Trinity College in Dublin; and Will, an engineer who graduated from OSSM and OU.

-During Bob’s professional life, he rose to senior executive level at The Williams Companies in Tulsa.
+During Bob’s professional life, he rose to senior executive level at The Williams Companies in Tulsa, Okla.
 Then in a second career move, Bob devoted his time to serving young children by creating and managing the Tulsa Children’s Coalition in 1991.
 This coalition operated eight programs for school-aged children and ten sites for children up to age four, including 250 infants and toddlers.
 In addition, he served as a volunteer consultant to Governor Keating’s Task Force on Early Childhood, which resulted in the legislation that created OPSR.